adgt/pyQuirk/README.md

 ## Getting Started
 ### Installation

+To install use pip (JupyterLab 3 recommended):

+    $ pip install pyQuirk

-Tested with JupyterLab 2, so may not work in JupyterLab 3 just yet.
-If you are wanting to use this with Jupyter notebook, then follow the [development install instructions](#development) below.
+If you are wanting to use this with JupyterLab 2 or a classical Jupyter notebook install (i.e. not the one included with JupyterLab 3), then you can try following the [development install instructions](#development) below, but YMMV.

-To install use pip (only works for JupyterLab currently):

-    $ pip install pyquirk

-If you are using JupyterLab <= 2 (note the lowercase 'pyquirk'):

-    $ jupyter labextension install @jupyter-widgets/jupyterlab-manager pyquirk

 ### Example